meghdadyazdi/UCFD-Milestone/README.md

 #### PERFECT gym

-This is a website for a professional gym for user from 7 to 85 years old.
+This is a website of a professional gym for users from 7 to 85 years old.
 Users can find information about the trainers, classes, buy some sport tools (neede in gym) and get consulted by registaring through the website.